rubocode/iTask/tools/kanbans/index.md

 ![banner](/iTask/photos/banner.png)

-## Kanban Boards
+## Kanbans

-* A board contains a handful of columns.
+* A kanban is a board that contains a handful of columns.
 * A column is usually related to a sequential ordering of cards.
 * A tasks is introduced into a columns, move around until it gets done and later archived or discarded.
 * A typical arrangement of columns is the trio **Todo**, **Doing** and **Done**.